AnDang27/Data-Comm-Routing/README.md

 ### Lesson Learned

 - Even what appeared to be the simplest software has somewhat of a learning curve.
-- CPT is mostly for simple network verification and learning.
+- Cisco Packet Tracer is mostly for simple network verification and learning.
 - There were limitations with Cisco Packet Tracer in terms of finding applicable metrics
 - Some limitations from simulating our design with Cisco Packet Tracer are that we don't account for environmental factors that can affect wireless communication and all of our simulations are 2-dimensional
+- How to navigate STP, RSTP, RIP and routers, switchs configurations/commands in a simulated environment.
+- Better understanding of how RSTP, STP, and RIP function in the real world.
+- How to identify reliable resources for research

 ### Demo Video Link